andyp1xe1/network_programming_labs/packages/lab3/docs/GODOC.md

     FaceUp  bool
 }
 ```
 Card represents a card with its content.
+Content may be empty (via ReplaceCard operations).

 #### type CardStatus